alphagov/smart-answers/doc/smart-answer-flows.md

 * `date_question` - choose a single date
 * `money_question` - enter a money amount.
 The response is converted to a `Money` object.
 * `multiple_choice` - choose a single value from a list of values.
 Response is a string.
 * `postcode_question` - enter a postcode.
-Response is checked for validity and returned as a normalised string.
+Response is checked for validity and returned as a string containing a normalised postcode (e.g. "wc2b6nh" becomes "WC2B 6NH").
 * `salary_question` - enter a salary as either a weekly or monthly money amount.
 Coverted to a `Salary` object.
 * `value_question` - enter a single string value (free text)